justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/07 - Pi-Hole.md

     ```
     pihole restartdns
     ```
-- Doing this results in odd behaviour if you were to restart the Pi or update Pi-Hole using `pihole -up` (possibly).
+- Having multiple upstream servers might result in odd behaviour if you were to restart the Pi, or update Pi-Hole using `pihole -up`.
   - Upon restarting,
     - Pi-Hole might create a new config file named `01-pihole.conf.save` (appends .save to the end) and DNS will not start.
 This happened on my Pi 4, but did not on my Pi Zero 2 W.
     - To fix this, delete everything within the original `01-pihole.conf` file and it will work from now on.
 Restarting the Pi should no longer create more config files.